mikrdgz/recharge-docs/docs/headless-overview.md

 ## Storefront

 The storefront is the frontend component of your site where you display product and subscription information to customers.
-Using ReCharge's CRUD APIs, you can build your own subscription widget and display information about subscription products as you wish.
+Using ReCharge's frontend JavaScript SDK, you can build your own subscription widget and display information about subscription products as you wish.
-The storefront provides the capabilities to present your customers with subscription options on your website.

-You can surface subscription information about your product catalog via the [Products API Resource](https://developer.rechargepayments.com/#products).
-Using this resource to pull data, you can build your own subscription widget and display information about subscriptions.

 ## Checkout
-The Checkout component of your ReCharge integration is how you will process orders and charge customers for their recurring subscriptions.
+The Checkout component of your ReCharge integration is how you will process a customers initial recurring subscription purchase.
 ReCharge offers three approaches to checkout:

 1. ReCharge hosts a fully [PCI-compliant](https://www.pcisecuritystandards.org/) checkout environment.
 2. ReCharge's [Checkouts API](docs/checkouts.md) lets you create your own checkout environment for shoppers.